Sharing festive and easy gift wrapping ideas for the holidays that you can do in minutes with a few gift wrapping supplies from PaperMart.com

 So once your shopping is done and it is time to wrap your gifts, here are few ideas to inspire you to wrap your gifts in creative, yet fast and easy style, some do not even require gift wrap.

-Give a Money Holder Card in Style
+Give Money or a Gift Card in Festive Style

 I think everyone enjoys the gift of money.
 Instead of just sealing the envelope and giving, embellish the envelope first using pom pom or soft ball trim and tacky glue.